bids-standard/bids-website/docs/extensions/process.md

 ```

 #### Closing a BEP

-In consultation with the BEP leads, it is possible but rare that the BIDS Maintainers and/or Steering may determine that a draft BEP can be addressed under the scope of another BIDS Extension, or is beyond the scope of BIDS.
+In consultation with the BEP leads, it is possible, but rare, that the BIDS Maintainers and/or Steering may determine that a Draft BEP can be addressed under the scope of another BIDS Extension, or is beyond the scope of BIDS.

 ```mermaid
 flowchart TD